 - The development of a new dynamic platform to facilitate knowledge sharing on the sound management of chemicals and waste – saicmknowledge.org

 - Establishment of four Communities of Practice to enable dialogues amongst SAICM stakeholders on relevant chemical issues.

 The project involves the following groups of stakeholders for a successful implementation:

-Chemicals and BiodiversityThe Secretariat of the Strategic Approach to Chemicals Management (SAICM) and the University of Cape Town (UCT) have launched a Community of Practice (CoP) on Chemicals and SDGs to bring representatives from different sectors together and to create a learning network around issues related to addressing Chemicals and the Sustainable Development Goals (SDGs).
-This is a summary of the discussion on Chemicals and Biodiversity, which took place on 28 April 2021.
+Capacity building – tools that are usedThe Secretariat of the Strategic Approach to Chemicals Management (SAICM) and the University of Cape Town (UCT) have launched a Community of Practice (CoP) on Chemicals and SDGs to bring representatives from different sectors together and to create a learning network around issues related to addressing Chemicals and the Sustainable Development Goals (SDGs).
+This is a summary of the discussion on Capacity building – tools that are used, which took place on 6 July 2022.
 Read More

 - next ›